You are here

 Business School Faculty have a wide range of interests in social enterprise.
 The Social Enterprise Program provides funding for high quality academic research by tenured or tenure-track Columbia faculty who have research projects relevant to social enterprise.
 Research symposiums with practitioners, academics, alumni, and students also contribute to ongoing research projects.
-Symposiums have focused on topics including: socially responsible investing (SRI) and corporate social responsibility (the role of shareholders, modeling determinants, and payoffs of CSR, and the activities and impact of SRI funds); microfinance and micro-insurance (the impact of private sector insurance in Assam, India and issues affecting the scalability of microfinance and the potential for default); and social entrepreneurship (current trends in the capital markets affecting social entrepreneurs, and issues for social ventures achieving break-even and scale).
+Symposiums have focused on topics including: education reform; socially responsible investing (SRI) and corporate social responsibility (the role of shareholders, modeling determinants, and payoffs of CSR, and the activities and impact of SRI funds); microfinance and micro-insurance (the impact of private sector insurance in Assam, India and issues affecting the scalability of microfinance and the potential for default); poverty; and social entrepreneurship (current trends in the capital markets affecting social entrepreneurs, and issues for social ventures achieving break-even and scale).
 The Social Enterprise Visitors Program invites leading academics to campus for one week, to interact with faculty, students, practitioners, and alumni and participate in a range of research and classroom-oriented activities.

 Examples of faculty-led projects include:

 This project explores the connection between corporate governance and prevalence and profitability of CSR-initiatives.
 Led by Geoffrey Heal, Paul Garrett Professor of Public Policy and Business Responsibility, and Ray Fisman, Associate Professor of Finance and Economics, this research provides a framework for analyzing CSR, and the implications of the framework using a ‘visible’ CSR index that captures consumer-oriented CSR.
 This project explores the prevalence of CSR in consumer-oriented industries, the connection to profitability, and how competition within industries affects the use of CSR as a means of differentiation, especially when few other firms undertake such actions.
 Corporate governance indicators, such as having large external shareholders on the board, are also examined in connection to the profitability of CSR initiatives.

 Suresh Sundaresan, the Chase Manhattan Bank Foundation Professor of Financial Institutions, conducts research in concert with the Centre for Microfinance Research, which is housed within the Institute for Financial Management and Research (based in Chennai, India).
 Topics include Decreasing Returns to Scale;Tsunami Relief: Delivery mechanisms, efficiency, and needs; and innovative forms of micro-insurance and the impact of private sector insurance in India.

 EPIC is a joint program of the Center for Environmental Research and Conservation (CERC) and Columbia Business School.
 EPIC’s research activities focus on incentive-based approaches to conservation including market and commercial enterprise activities, and is funded by the Luce Foundation and the Roskind Family Foundation.
 EPIC Luce Foundation Research Assistantships are available to Columbia MBA students and provide course credit via an independent study with professor Geoffrey Heal and a stipend.
 Students research case studies that highlight specific actions by firms using market incentives for conservation in such areas as: alternative energy, resource extraction, ecotourism, watershed services, endangered species, and other related topics of interest to students.

 Columbia Business School faculty including co-director Elke Weber and Geoffrey Heal work with this interdisciplinary center that studies individual and group decision making under climate uncertainty and decision making in the face of environmental risk.
 CRED's objectives address the human responses to climate change and climate variability as well as improved communication and increased use of scientific information on climate variability and change.

 RISE was an applied research project on for-profit and nonprofit social ventures and social venture capital.
 RISE was led by Cathy Clark, former adjunct assistant professor, and jointly supported by the Social Enterprise Program and the Eugene M. Lang Center for Entrepreneurship.
 The Social Investor Survey was the first national survey of investment vehicles that make early-stage equity investments in scalable for-profit ventures which have positive social or environmental impacts.
 The RISE Double Bottom Line Investor Directory, was the first national searchable public database of these funds.
 These resources, reports, and other information are available at www.riseproject.org.